chrisurline/socdocs/README.md

 2. Add TI source API keys to constants.py
 3. Run using `python3 socdocs.py`
 4. When the script is executed it will create a folder structure under this directory organized by year > month > day.
-5. File hash searches can be executed using `python3 socdocs.py -q [FILEHASH]`
+5. File hash, domain, and IP searches can be executed using `python3 socdocs.py -q [QUERY HERE]`

 ## To-Do: